treolabs/treopim/docs/en/faq/administration.md

 ## Can you edit the permissions at field level?

-Yes, for each role and each user it is possible to set up the authorizations at field level, so that e.g. a user can see entries from an entity, but without values ​​for a specific field, e.g. Price, internal notes etc.
+Yes, for each role and each user it is possible to set up the authorizations at field level, so that e.g. a user can see entries from an entity, but without values for a specific field, e.g. Price, internal notes etc.

 When setting up the authorizations at field level, it is possible to determine whether a user can see the field or not or whether he can edit the value.